tbohn/VIC_Landcover_MODIS_NLCD_INEGI/README.md

 The chosen domain was the continental US, Mexico, and southern Canada (the CONUS + Mexico, or CONUS_MX domain), at 1/16 degree (6 km) spatial resolution.
 This is the domain used in the L2015 gridded daily meteorology dataset, and these parameters are designed to be compatible with that dataset.

-## Processing Steps
+## Processing Stages
-The processing steps covered by the scripts in this dataset are:
+The processing stages covered by the scripts in this dataset are:
 1. Downloading of MODIS data
 2. Aggregation of MODIS land surface properties over the desired land cover classification
 3. Gap-filling